opentargets/gentropy/docs/python_api/datasource/finngen/_finngen.md

   }
 </style>

-FinnGen is a research project in genomics and personalized medicine.
-It is large public-private partnership that has collected and analysed genome and health data from 500,000 Finnish biobank donors to understand the genetic basis of diseases.
-FinnGen is a now expanding into understanding the progression and biological mechanisms of diseases.
-FinnGen provides a world-class resource for further breakthroughs in disease prevention, diagnosis, and treatment and a outlook into our genetic make-up.
+[FinnGen](https://www.finngen.fi/en) is a research project in genomics and personalized medicine, representing a large public-private partnership.
+The project has collected and analyzed genome and health data from 500,000 Finnish biobank donors to understand the genetic basis of diseases.
+FinnGen is now expanding its focus to comprehend the progression and biological mechanisms of diseases.
+This initiative provides a world-class resource for further breakthroughs in disease prevention, diagnosis, and treatment, offering insights into our genetic makeup.

+We utilize data from FinnGen R9 (May 11, 2023, release):

+- Total sample size: 377,277 (210,870 females and 166,407 males)

+- Total number of variants analyzed: 20,175,454 variants

+- Number of disease endpoints (phenotypes) available: 2,272 endpoints

+The data was accessed from [here](<https://console.cloud.google.com/storage/browser/finngen-public-data-r9/summary_stats?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false>).

+Additionally, we ingested Fine Mapping results produced by the FinnGen team using SuSiE.
+The data was accessed from [here](<https://console.cloud.google.com/storage/browser/finngen-public-data-r9/finemapping?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false>).

+For a comprehensive understanding of the dataset and methods, refer to [Kurki et al., 2023](https://www.nature.com/articles/s41586-022-05473-8).